Translate

 How to Make and Can Navy Bean Soup

-I made and pressure canned bean soup for winter.
+I make and pressure can bean soup for winter.

 It's pretty free-form.